cyberus-technology/hedron/doc/implementation.md

 in charge of actually deleting the object and thus reclaiming its memory for further use.

+## Hypervisor Information Page (HIP) building

+The HIP is built in several stages to reflect the information required by the user land to perform properly.
+During ACPI table parsing, the IOMMU feature flag is set according to the hardware and command-line parameter presence.

+The next stage is the explicit `Hip::build()` function that is called from the `init()` function after all the Multiboot information is set and previous initialization/discovery (e.g., of the I/O APICs).
+This step populates the default fields like signature, version, offsets, and the I/O APIC as well as memory descriptors.
+The flags field is also adjusted to reflect the boot platform (UEFI or not) and the virtualization flags (VMX and SVM) are initialized to being present.

+In a third stage, each processor goes through its initialization routine and removes any features that are not present or usable.
+For example, if a processor has no VMX or SVM capability, or lacks essential features (e.g., EPT, URG, etc. in the VMX case), the corresponding flag in the HIP is cleared at this point.
+Lastly, it adds itself to the HIP's CPU descriptors before the bootstrap processor finalizes the HIP to indicate no further modifications are accepted because that step calculates the checksum.

+**Note that the finalization is currently not enforced in any way other than the checksum!**

 ## Kernel Memory Layout

 ... write me ...